FAQs

 I Am Nurtured supplements contain ingredients that are safe for consumption during the intended stage of parenthood - pre-conception, pregnancy, and post-pregnancy.
 If you have any questions about your medications and their interactions with supplements, you should always contact your doctor for their input.

 Yes - our manufacturers run third party testing on all ingredients they use in our products to ensure identity, potency, and purity (free from contaminants such as heavy metals and pesticides).
 They also provide a Certificate of Analysis - an identification document that shows compliance with the current Good Manufacturing Practice for Dietary Supplements.
-I Am Nurtured also performs additional third-party testing on all final products to ensure stability and purity.

 We offer a 30-day money back guarantee.
 If there is ANY reason you don’t like your I Am Nurtured supplements, let us know within 30 days of your purchase, and we’ll give you a full refund - no questions asked.